newtonkiragu/blog/_posts/2020-03-02-empty-before-you-fill.markdown

 ### Learn Python the hard way
 I already know some bit of programming, like a tiny drop in a vast ocean 😅.
 I always feel like a fraud because there is so much more that I need to learn, and not so much time and space to learn it.
-So I picked up a book called learn python the hard way, deciding to have `shoshin`, the biginner's mindset as I go through the book and practice and learn.
+So I picked up a book called learn python the hard way, deciding to have `shoshin`, the beginner's mindset as I go through the book and practice and learn.

 My plan is simple, having only four steps to it.